-Our office is out of network with all insurance companies so we have no contract or agreement with your insurance company but you do.
+Our office is out of network with all insurance companies so we have no contract or agreement with your insurance company but you as the policyholder do.
 We file primary and secondary (if applicable) dental insurance claims as a courtesy to our patients.
 It is essential that you provide current and accurate insurance information so that we may file your claim properly.
 Failure to do so can result in the claim being denied by insurance and you having to pay 100% of the treatment cost.

-We are not responsible for how your insurance company processes claims nor do we know exactly what your insurance company will or will not pay on a claim.
-Our treatment plans are based on your child’s dental needs and our dentists are providing professional services to your child, not to your dental insurance company.
-Consequently, you are ultimately responsible for payment of all services rendered.
-We can always provide you with a treatment plan and dental procedure codes so you can contact your insurer for their fee schedule to see what will be covered and at what percentage.
+We do not know how your insurance company processes claims nor do we know exactly what your insurance company will pay on a claim.
+Our treatment plans are based on your child’s dental needs to achieve the best overall outcome.
+The parent/responsible party is ultimately responsible for payment of all treatment costs not covered by or denied by insurance.
+For larger treatment plans and those requiring General Anesthesia we will submit for a pre-determination from your insurer to see what they will cover and at what percentage before beginning treatment.
 A Pre-D takes 2-4 weeks for an insurer to complete and return to our office.

 Important Dental Insurance Facts

 Fact 1– No Insurance pays 100% of all procedures: Dental insurance is meant to be an aid to offset some of the cost of receiving dental care.
 Many consumers think that their dental insurance pays 100% of all dental fess and this is not true.
 Most plans pay approximately 50% to 80% of the average total fee, less your deductibles.
 Some pay less, very few pay more.
 The coverage amount is determined by your insurance co.’s reimbursement fee schedule which is determined by the plan that has been negotiated between the employer and the insurance company.
 Lower cost insurance plans pay less in coverage.